AVEVA/CONNECT-data-services-developer-docs/content/add-organize-data/collect-data/connectors/pi-to-ocs/pi-to-ocs-data-transfers/synchronization.md

   - Metadata updates (Name, Description, etc.): The asset property is updated to reflect the change.

-  - PI point reference updates: Changes the stream reference of the asset on the cloud to the updated stream.
-If the previously referenced point is no longer referenced implicitly or explicitly in the transfer, the SDS Stream will be removed.<sup>1</sup>
+  - PI point reference updates: The stream reference of the asset on the cloud changes to the updated stream.
+If the previously referenced point is no longer referenced implicitly or explicitly in the transfer, the SDS stream is removed.<sup>1</sup>

 - Static attributes